How to grow your Instagram account in 2026

 Use the search

-When you search for a topic such as “macro” on Instagram and navigate to the “users” tab – you will be shown a list of pages of which many will be feature hubs.
+When you search for a topic such as “macro” on Instagram and navigate to the “users” tab, you will be shown a list of pages of which some will be feature hubs.
 A great way to distinguish a feature hub is the profile photo – it will most definitely be a logo.

-When visiting an account, you can look for various signs that say that it’s a feature hub.
-A hashtag or the word “feature” in the bio.
-A congratulation to the featured user in the caption as well as a hashtag to use.
+When visiting an account, you can look for various signs that say that it’s a feature hub:

 Visit the “Tagged” feed